fyzanshaik/Password-Generator/README.md

 ## Files

-- `ex.java`: The main class that runs the password generator application.
-It takes user inputs and generates passwords using the `passwordGenerator` class.
+- `PasswordGeneratorApp.java`: The main class that runs the password generator application.
+It takes user inputs and generates passwords using the `PasswordGenerator` class.

-- `passwordGenerator.java`: The password generator class that contains the logic for generating passwords based on the specified requirements.
+- `PasswordGenerator.java`: The password generator class that contains the logic for generating passwords based on the specified requirements.
 It uses random number generation and character manipulation to create secure passwords.

 ## Note